11 Essential Email Marketing KPIs To Measure Your Campaigns’ Success

 To measure your spam complaint rate, use this formula:

 You also have the option to automatically pull this data and even display spam complaint rate patterns.
-Here is an email monitoring software you can try for free for 7 days.

 These are all the email marketing KPIs you should be tracking.
 As coming up and launching email campaigns is already a hassle that takes up a lot of time, we want to encourage you to get a reporting tool.